 Exploring the ancient Jewish diet

-In a land flowing with milk and honey, what kinds of food made up the ancient Jewish diet?
-What did people eat and drink in Roman Palestine?
+In a land flowing with milk and honey, what did people eat and drink in Roman Palestine?
+What kinds of food made up the ancient Jewish diet?

 Susan Weingarten guides readers through a menu of the first millennium C.E. in her article “Biblical Archaeology 101: The Ancient Diet of Roman Palestine,” published in the March/April 2019 issue of Biblical Archaeology Review.
 Although it is difficult to reconstruct the diet of the average person in Palestine during the Roman and Late Antique periods, Weingarten, as both a food historian and an archaeologist, is well equipped for the task.
 Using archaeological remains and ancient texts, such as the Mishnah, Tosefta, and Talmuds, she pieces together the ancient Jewish diet.